- Description

 What does the CE marking mean?

-Noise barriers must be CE marked?
+Do noise barriers need to be CE marked?

 Are there exceptions to the CE marking requirement?